CHAPTER 1

 Bravo team, under Zoe’s direct command, moved methodically up the hill.
 They soon found the second shooter huddled behind a boulder, out of ammunition.

-Major Nichols took a step back as her men hauled the insurgent over the rock, throwing him to the ground.
+Zoe took a step back as her men hauled the insurgent over the rock, throwing him to the ground.
 He was all sharp angles and jutting bones, dressed in rags that might once have been white.
 Twelve years old, maybe.
 But the hatred burning in his face was ancient.

 “What do we do?”
 Adler asked.